-Morcott is a good place to live: a pretty Rutland village of around 155 stone-built cottages and larger houses with a Church, Village Hall , several active clubs and regular social events.
+Morcott is a good place to live: a pretty Rutland village of 150 or so stone-built cottages and larger houses, with a Church, Village Hall, several active clubs and occasional social events.

 The village is four miles from the market town of Uppingham (via the A47) with easy access to Oakham and Stamford, as well as to the A1.

 Morcott has bus links to Uppingham and Stamford: timetables in the bus stop on the High Street.
-Regular visiting services include a mobile butcher (Saturday mornings), wet fish van (Monday afternoons) and the mobile library (alternate Wednesday mornings).
+Regular visiting services include a mobile butcher (Saturday mornings), wet fish van (Wednesday lunchtimes) and the mobile library (alternate Wednesday mornings).

 A heart defibrillator is sited in the redundant red telephone box on the High Street.
 Morcott has a small number of allotments.

 This website is maintained by Jane Williams as a service to all villagers.
 It seeks to be independent of any organisation/committee and to present information objectively.
 Any comment which appears on the website is the responsibility of the individual who makes it and does not necessarily reflect the view of the administrator or of other villagers.